-In an effort to maximize conceptual simplicity and capture physical phenomena such as crack opening and frictional slip in the microstructure, a sequence of progressively refined microplane constitutive models (inspired by a 1938 idea of the great G.I.
-Taylor) has been developed at Northwestern (first with the help of Oh, then Prat, Hasegawa, Carol, Xiang, Jirásek, Caner and Brocca).
+Efforts to maximize conceptual simplicity of damage models and capture physical phenomena such as crack opening and frictional slip in the microstructure led to a sequence of progressively refined microplane constitutive models, which represents a modification of Taylor models (inspired by a 1938 idea of the great G.I.
+Taylor) and have been developed at Northwestern since the early 1980s with the help of Oh, Prat, Carol, Ozbolt, Xiang, Jirásek, Caner and Brocca.
 What in this approach facilitates capturing the physical phenomena?
 It is the fact that the microplane constitutive law is formulated not in terms of the stress and strain tensors, but in terms of the stress and strain vectors acting on kinematically constrained planes of all possible orientations in the material, for which the term 'microplanes' was coined.
-"But isn't the computational work prohibitive?" was a frequent objection.
-Not any more, thanks to the relentless increase in computer power.
-At WES in Vicksburg, Mark Adley and Steve Akers have been simulating impact and groundshock with the latest version M4 of the microplane model using an explicit finite element program with several million finite elements.
-The power of microplane model, originally developed for concrete, is now being exploited for the constitutive modeling of anisotropic rocks, soils, rigid foams, fiber composites, metals and shape-memory alloys (the last with my colleague Cate Brinson).
+The Taylor models for plasticity of metals and soils have been greatly refined in the works of Rice, Hill, Hutchinson, Needleman, Asaro, Bronkhorst, McDowell, McMeeking, Anand, Zienkiewicz, Pande and others, and have been also developed with great success by my new colleague Horacio Espinosa for large-scale dynamic explicit simulations of fracturing and pulverization of ceramics under missile impact, with the distributed multidirectional nature of fracturing stabilized by rate dependence of crack growth.